fbpx ...

 Chocolate

-I like to use two types of chocolates for this recipe.
-Semi-sweet for that sweet chocolate flavor and unsweetened for that deep dark chocolate flavor.
+I like to use two types of chocolates for this recipe: semi-sweet for a sweet chocolate flavor and unsweetened for a deep dark chocolate flavor.

 Bananas

-Only use fresh yellow bananas if you do not like them being soft.
-The best bananas are ripe bananas.
+Only use fresh yellow bananas if you do not like them soft.
+Ripe bananas are the best.

 Nilla Wafers